How to Date a Case Knife: Expert Tips for Collectors

 • 07 – The knife pattern

-Knowing pattern codes helps you identify and date the knife better.
+Knowing pattern codes helps you identify and date knives more accurately.
 Collectors use tang stamps and pattern codes to provide precise dating information.

 Evaluating Knife Condition